blessedcoolant/invoke_meshgraphormer/README.md

 #### Models

-The required models will be automatically downloaded to your `root` directory.
+The required models will be automatically downloaded by Invoke's Model Download API.

-If you need to manually download the models, you can get them here from Microsoft and place them in your `INVOKE_ROOT/models/any/annotators/mesh_graphormer`.
-Do not rename the files.

-- `graphormer_hand_state_dict.bin` - [Download](https://datarelease.blob.core.windows.net/metro/models/graphormer_hand_state_dict.bin)
-- `hrnetv2_w64_imagenet_pretrained.pth` - [Download](https://datarelease.blob.core.windows.net/metro/models/hrnetv2_w64_imagenet_pretrained.pth)

 # Usage